 The Northern Corridor is the backbone of the regional transport network between Kenya, Uganda, Rwanda, Burundi, the eastern parts of Democratic Republic of Congo and South Sudan.
 The Northern Corridor connects these countries with Mombasa port as the major hub for exports and imports.
 Lack of capacity has caused the African Union to include major sections of the corridor in the Pan African priority projects (PIDA).
 The rehabilitation and extension of the Northern Corridor will speed up economic development and regional integration of the member countries of the East African Community.
 The road section from Mombasa town to Mariakani is the first part of this corridor and a major feeder to the Mombasa Port.

 Due to the significant increase of traffic, the 41 km will have to be extended from predominantly 2 lanes to 4 to 6 lanes and will have to be improved with intersections, pedestrian bridges and underpasses as well as mitigation activities for social and environmental purposes.
 The overall cost is estimated at EUR 250 million.
-The project will be financed by KfW, EIB and AfDB.
+The project will be financed by KfW, EIB and AfDB in addition to the EU-AITF.
 The Project executing agency is KeNHA.
 It is planned to tender road construction including a maintenance contract in order to improve the sustainability of the overall project.

 The Regional Mombasa Port Road Access Project will contribute to stronger economic growth and development of the countries along the Northern Corridor.
 With respect to the road section Mombasa – Mariakani, savings in time and savings in vehicle operating costs are pursued.